LLNL/hatchet-tutorial/notebooks/common/documentation/base-query-language-08.md

 ## Category 8: Predicate Combination through Other Operations (e.g., XOR)

-Category 8 expands on combining query predicates through exclusive disjunction or exclusive OR with the `XOR` logical operator.The Hatchet base Query Language allows us to use more complex logic than AND, OR, and NOT in query node predicates.
+Category 8 expands on combining query predicates through exclusive disjunction or exclusive OR with the `XOR` logical operator.
+The Hatchet base Query Language allows us to use more complex logic than AND, OR, and NOT in query node predicates.
 A complex logic we explore in this notebook is `XOR`.